Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What are payday loans, and how do they work?

-First, they have less strict lending requirements.
-For instance, you typically only need a bank account, a form of identification, and proof of income, like a pay stub.
+These loans have a fairly straightforward application process with no credit check required.
+You typically only need a bank account, valid identification, and proof of income, like a pay stub, to qualify.

 How do payday loans differ from other types of loans?